This Bank Procedures statement was revised in April 2012 to streamline clearance procedures by removing the requirement for legal clearance of ISNs.

 - CASs and ISNs are distributed to the Board of Executive Directors for discussion.
 CASPRs are normally distributed on an absence-of-objection basis—that is, unless Executive Directors request a discussion on a CASPR, minutes of a subsequent Board meeting record that Executive Directors noted the CASPR; however, when a CASPR entails a substantive change compared to the original document, the document is scheduled for a Board discussion.
 For workflow processes relating to Board distribution of CASs, CASPRs, and ISNs, staff should refer to CAS Guidelines.

-- See The World Bank Access to Information Policy .
+- See The World Bank Policy on Access to Information.
 For workflow processes related to disclosure of these documents, staff should refer to The Staff Handbook.